rscherrer/resume/README.md

 ## Conferences

+- Conference talk (2022).
+Epistasis makes ecological speciation be driven by a speciation genome, not by speciation genes.
+Junior meeting of the Dutch Society for Evolutionary Biology (NLSEB), Groningen, the Netherlands.

 - Conference talk (2021).
 The genomic signatures of speciation with gene networks.
 Modelling in Ecology and Evolution Meeting (MEEM), Lausanne, Switzerland.

 - Conference talk (2021).
 Modeling speciation with gene networks.
 Meeting of the Dutch Society for Theoretical Biology (NVTB), Schoorl, the Netherlands.

 - Poster (2018).
 Cladogenetic evolution of plumage coloration in birds of paradise.
 Evolution conference (ASN/SSB/SSE/ESEB), Montpellier, France.

 - Poster (2018).
 Sexual selection plays a limited role in accelerating color evolution upon speciation in birds of paradise.
-Meeting of the Netherlands Society for Evolutionary Biology (NLSEB), Ede, the Netherlands.
+Meeting of the Dutch Society for Evolutionary Biology (NLSEB), Ede, the Netherlands.

 - Poster (2017).
 Adaptive divergence of dewlap coloration in *Anolis sagrei*.
 Meeting of the European Society for Evoutionary Biology (ESEB), Groningen, the Netherlands.